Zarthus/Reconcile/docs/example_module.py.md

 This is an example module class to be put in the modules/ folder.

-By default it has it's module name as `self.module_name` accessable and the following public callbacks:
+By default it has it's module name as `self.module_name` and `self.db_dir` accessable and the following public callbacks:
 `on_module_load(self)`, `on_module_unload(self)`, `on_privmsg(self, channel, nick, message)`, `on_action(self, channel, nick, action)`,
 `on_command(self, channel, nick, command, commandtext, mod=False, admin=False)`